Grim-/Outward-Item-Overrider/README.md

 > Simply Include the OutwardItemOverrider.dll as you would any other Partiality mod then create a .json formatted as below in Outward/Mods/Overrides (Create the folder if it does not exist).

+> For example the below file makes three modifications to the weapons stats changing the physical damage to 2, ethereal damage to 200 and impact to 10.

+> You can copy this into a new file and change the ID and values to get started, simply make sure the .JSON file is in the correct folder (above)

 ```javascript
 //5110110.Json (PistolHandCannon)